-After the Williams NESE pipeline was rejected by New York State, National Grid is proposing other gas infrastructure options to serve customers in its downstate service territory.
-Join us to tell the Public Service Commission to reject gas pipelines and embrace the "no-infrastructure" alternative of energy efficiency, demand response, and heat pumps.
-Learn more by watching this People's Hearing Video.
+After the Williams NESE pipeline was rejected by New York State, National Grid proposed other gas infrastructure options to serve customers in its downstate service territory.
+Over 100 New Yorkers showed up at our People's Hearing to tell the Public Service Commission to reject gas pipelines and embrace the "no-infrastructure" alternative of energy efficiency, demand response, and heat pumps.
+Learn more by watching this People's Hearing Video and submit a comment here.

 New York's regulators are considering right now how to align gas utility planning with our ambitious climate targets.
 Nothing less than the future of heat in New York is at stake.
 Join us to say that the future of heat in New York is renewable, not methane gas and not oil.
 Read our statement here.